hkuno/ompi_man_rst/rst/ompi/mpi/man/man3/MPI_Reduce.3.rst

             (
             (  j           if u > v)

 Both operations are associative and commutative.
-Note that if :ref:`MPI_MAXLOC` is applied to reduce a sequence of pairs (u(0), 0), (u(1), 1), ..., (u(n-1), n-1), then the value returned is (u , r), where u= max(i) u(i) and r is the index of the first global maximum in the sequence.
-Thus, if each process supplies a value and its rank within the group, then a reduce operation with op = :ref:`MPI_MAXLOC` will return the maximum value and the rank of the first process with that value.
-Similarly, :ref:`MPI_MINLOC` can be used to return a minimum and its index.
-More generally, :ref:`MPI_MINLOC` computes a lexicographic minimum, where elements are ordered according to the first component of each pair, and ties are resolved according to the second component.
+Note that if MPI_MAXLOC is applied to reduce a sequence of pairs (u(0), 0), (u(1), 1), ..., (u(n-1), n-1), then the value returned is (u , r), where u= max(i) u(i) and r is the index of the first global maximum in the sequence.
+Thus, if each process supplies a value and its rank within the group, then a reduce operation with op = MPI_MAXLOC will return the maximum value and the rank of the first process with that value.
+Similarly, MPI_MINLOC can be used to return a minimum and its index.
+More generally, MPI_MINLOC computes a lexicographic minimum, where elements are ordered according to the first component of each pair, and ties are resolved according to the second component.